FlaAI/hugo/content/post/1_MIA_on_ML/index.md

 Membership Inference Attack (MIA): to infer whether a data record was used to train a target model or not.

-MIAs on ML (classification, generative, ...) models can directly lead to a privacy breach (i.e., infer privacy information from training data).
+MIAs on ML (classification, generative, etc.) models can directly lead to a privacy breach (i.e., infer privacy information from training data).

 For e.g. via identifying the fact that a clinical record has been used to train a model associated with a certain disease, an attacker can infer that the owner of the clinical record has the disease with a high chance.